 Unfortunately, few sites have ever seen where a 2X increase in unique website sessions also correlated with a 2X increase in marketing revenue.

 In fact, most marketing audits uncover 30% to 70% of wasted ad spend—spend that likely improved these vanity metrics but resulted in declining growth and sales efficiency.

 We also find that agencies prefer to focus on lower CPL, CPC, and improved conversion rates because it’s difficult for them to correlate that to growth and revenue results.
 It’s much easier for them to show that you’re acquiring leads at a better cost than for them to show that they’re increasing your growth rate.

-There’s another reason why these metrics are so heavily measured in B2B SaaS marketing teams and that’s because the team itself is structured two mainly impact two areas of the funnel: awareness and acquisition.
+There’s another reason why these metrics are so heavily measured in B2B SaaS marketing teams and that’s because the team itself is structured to mainly impact two areas of the B2B marketing funnel: awareness and acquisition.
 Content specialist, paid acquisition, SEO strategist, PR, and graphic design are all built to drive awareness and leads, but there’s a lot of different ways marketing can influence growth.

 Growth-Oriented KPIs Every B2B SaaS Company Should Be Tracking